learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 Timeline:

+- December 2019: Added 'Learn Data Structures and Algorithms with these resources'
 - April 2019: Rewrite, added 'From Nand to Tetris' and Docker
 - March 2019: Extracted 'Valuable resources for every software developer'
 - September 2018: Added Firebase and 'HTTP & Web Servers'